 The School of Medicine offers testing for faculty, staff, students, residents and fellows, and family members of these groups.

 As of Dec.
 21, 2020, symptomatic individuals will also be tested for influenza.

 The following applies to individuals working or learning on campus or remotely.

-- If you have COVID-19 symptoms, even mild ones, or if you have been exposed but are asymptomatic, you should get tested, regardless of whether you are vaccinated.
-Vaccinated individuals should be tested three to seven days after exposure; unvaccinated individuals should be tested five to seven days after exposure.
+If you have COVID-19 symptoms, even mild ones, or if you have been exposed but are asymptomatic, you should get tested, regardless of whether you are vaccinated.
+Vaccinated individuals should be tested three to five days after exposure; unvaccinated individuals should be tested five to seven days after exposure.

 Faculty, staff, residents and fellows: Call the COVID-19 Exposure/Illness Hotline, 314-362-5056, to be referred for free testing.